 How can you resist making these sweet little monsters?

-I thought they were so much fun that I decided to host a small Halloween party just so I can serve them.
+I thought these Halloween cupcakes were so much fun that I decided to host a small Monster themed Halloween party just so I can serve them.
 It’s actually just a movie night with some friends, but I know the kids are going to love these little guys.
 I’m also making some furry monster cups filled with a kid friendly dessert.

 - 1 - 12 ounce bag Wilton Candy Melts*